winterSteve25/Beanie/README.md

 ## Current Progress

-Currently, Beanie is a language specification with no implemetations.
-But plans are in place to first implement a working interpreter of Beanie, LSP and package manager, then a LLVM compiler will be implemented after.
+Currently, Beanie is a language specification with no implementations.
+But plans are in place to first implement a working interpreter of Beanie, LSP, then a LLVM compiler will be implemented after along with a package manager.